Landscape and Geology

 Around 100 million years ago, in the Cretaceous period, the land that is now High Woods lay at the bottom of a warm sea of clear blue water, in which deposits of chalk were forming from the calcareous remains of minute marine organisms.
 At High Woods, these deposits are now several hundred meters thick (although of course entirely covered by the later London Clay).
 Subsequent movements of the earth’s crust pushed the chalk up to become dry land, where it suffered considerable erosion.

 Around 50 million years ago, in the Eocene period, the land sank beneath the sea again and the chalk became covered in a deposit made up of fine particles of river borne sediments which eventually formed the London Clay.
-This is characterised as a stiff dark or bluish grey clay, which weathers to brown on exposure and shrinks and cracks in dry weather, such cracks being very common across the site.
+This is characterised in places on site as a stiff dark or bluish grey clay, which weathers to brown on exposure and shrinks and cracks in the Summer, with large fissures being very common across the site.

-At the end of the period of London Clay formation (brief explanation required), around 10 million years ago during the Miocene period, plate tectonics that were creating the Alps also pushed Essex back up above sea-level one again.
+At the end of the period of London Clay formation, around 10 million years ago during the Miocene period, plate tectonics that were creating the Alps also pushed Essex back up above sea-level one again.

 The period we call the “Ice Age”, began circa 2 million years ago, and during the greatest extent of its cover around 300,000 years ago, the icesheet penetrated well into north-east Essex, covering High Woods, and brought with it not just ice but a mixture of clays, sands and gravels.

-As warm period followed cold so the melt water at the edge of the ice spread sand and gravel in the form of glacial outwash (define required).
+As warm period followed cold so the melt water at the edge of the ice spread sand and gravel in the form of glacial outwash (sand, gravel, and finer sediment deposited by running meltwater streams in front of a glacier).
 The last glaciation took place 10,000 years ago although it did not reach as far south as Essex.

 Walking within the Country Park the soil can be seen to consist of a brown, sandy clay containing some gravel and silt.
 This is known as Loam and is largely glacial in origin.
 The fragments of gravel within it, a mixture of quartz, flint and sandstone, are generally rounded, which indicates erosion by ice or water.